-This is located on the west coast of Japan, so I think it would be better if you visit Tojinbo during the afternoon, just before sunset.
-It’s the time when their crispest details appear, highlighted by the sun’s thinning angle with the horizon.
+This is located on the west coast of Japan, so I think it would be better if you visited Tojinbo during the afternoon, just before sunset.
+It’s when their crispest details appear, highlighted by the sun’s thinning angle with the horizon.

 If you haven’t seen a waterfall curtain in your life, Shiraito Falls is an excellent waterfall to have for your first time seeing one.
 This 150-meter (492 ft) wide and 20-meter (65.62 ft) tall waterfall is included in Japan’s list of best waterfalls.
 Thus, seeing it will not disappoint you, especially if the weather cooperates.

 Shiraito Falls’ waters come from Mount Fuji.
-That’s why the water cascading in the falls to the plunge pool is so clean and blue in color.
-Its name was based on how it looks like, a resemblance of silk thread hanging from the trees.
+That’s why the water cascading from the falls to the plunge pool is so clean and blue in color.
+Its name was based on its appearance, a resemblance to silk thread hanging from the trees.

-Who would think that you can be in the Himalayas, European Alps, or the Canadian Rockies in Japan?
-Before, I did not know that Japan has alpine mountains.
+Who would think you could be in the Himalayas, European Alps, or the Canadian Rockies in Japan?
+Before, I did not know that Japan had alpine mountains.
 When I discovered it, it blew my mind!

-It is on the Hida Mountains or Northern Japanese Alps we can find the second tallest mountain in Japan, Mount Kita.
+On the Hida Mountains or the Northern Japanese Alps, we find the second tallest mountain in Japan, Mount Kita.
 Climbing the second tallest mountain will let you see Mount Fuji, the tallest mountain in Japan, above the clouds.
 It is a scenery that can be matched by any view in Japan.

 There is no doubt why Mount Fuji is included on this list.
 It is just the ultimate wonder of Japan, and nothing could beat that!
-You can hike Mount Fuji or just stare at it from the towns nearby.
+You can hike Mount Fuji or just stare at it from nearby towns.